malike/malike.github.io/_posts/2018-06-02-Configuration-Management-For-Microservices-And-Distributed-Systems.md

 ##### 3. [Consul](https://consul.io/)

 Consul is not just a _K,V_ store, one underlying principle of Config Servers.
-It has `Service Discovery`, `Service Health Monitoring` as well as other functionalities which makes it the prefered choice.
+It has `Service Discovery`, `Service Health Monitoring` as well as other functionalities which makes it the preferred choice.
 With it's well documented [apis and sdks](https://www.consul.io/api/libraries-and-sdks.html) with examples in different languages and frameworks it would be the best option.
 But the simplicity of the next option is what makes this post not about Consul.

 {::nomarkdown}
 </br></br>